JakovFreund/tabletop-assistant/tasks.md

 - add unique slot icons (full and empty) to each TurnResource (also for custom)
 - add addictions (statuseffects) to alcohol, {customLoreNarcotic} (where players get a buff until short rest when they use it, but then get a debuff for a week)
 - maybe move api.ts requests to seperate files ?
+- is device stuff in my redux store redundant? for example state.device, state.gamestate.devices, state.gamestate.deviceMappings, state.connectedDevices ? should this all be in state.devices ?
+- research and possibly implement store.useAppDispatch
+- fix and cleanup frontend completely
+    - what's redundant
+    - the structure, hierarchy
+    - repeated stuff
+    - redux store
 - CreatureService.removeConcentration(Creature) - check other creatures for matching statuseffects that need to be removed
 - when you drag a statuseffect on a creature, specify if saving throw is needed, what DC, and if affected creature has proficiency in that saving throw
 - ^^ If saving throw needed, pop-up that inputs roll amount and adds proficiency, skill modifier or whatever is needed. (log "Saving throw failed..." with all info)